16 Steps Manual to Go Virtual and Drastically Increase Online Sales

 7. Check Out the Checkout Process

 Online shopping might be incredibly convenient in many ways, but its virtual nature makes form completion essentially ineluctable.
-However, when the world is moving at an insanely fast pace, you might not have the luxury of testing the longevity of your customers' attention span.
+However, when the world moves at an insanely fast pace, you don’t have the luxury of testing your customers' attention span.

 Surely, it can be challenging to simplify the checkout process when it comes to travel, automobile, hotel, or insurance industries without deteriorating the gravity of the deal.
 Yet, certain maneuvers can help users stay focused: